gelman/ep-stan/README.md

 Compile the Cython utilities with `python setup.py build_ext --inplace`.

 ### Usage
-The folder experiment contains three simple hierarchical logistic regression examples.
-See e.g. skript fit_m1.py and class documentation of dep.serial.Master for more information.
+The folder experiment contains simple hierarchical logistic regression examples.
+See `python fit.py -h` or the respective module docstring for help.
+For more information, see e.g. the class documentation of dep.serial.Master.

 ### License
 [Released under the 3-clause BSD license.](http://opensource.org/licenses/BSD-3-Clause)